MediSeeUU/MediSeeUU/selenium/README.md

 ```

 ## Contents
-The project adheres the Page Object Model (POM) to make the tests more readable and allow reusable code that can be shared across multiple test cases.
+The project adheres to the Page Object Model (POM) to make the tests more readable and allow reusable code that can be shared across multiple test cases.

 The specific content is as follows: